EVPN-VXLAN Configuration

 - Commands: show lacp interfaces

-Step 14 When a host is connected to the LAG, verify that each port assigned to one of the host LAGs on a VSX pair has a State of ALFNCD for its local interfaces and PLFNCD for its partner interfaces.
+Step 14 When a host is connected to the LAG, verify the port status for each member of the LAG.
+On a VSX pair, the local interface State should be ALFNCD and the partner interface should be PLFNCD.
 Verify that all interfaces in a LAG defined on a VSF stack have a Sate of ALFNCD, when connected to a host.
 The Forwarding State should be “Up” for local interfaces.

-Note: VLAN creation was only applied to leaf switches during previous steps.
-When assigning VLANs to a LAG on a server access (sub-leaf) switch, AFC automatically creates VLANs not present on the switch.
+Note: When assigning VLANs to a LAG on a server access (sub-leaf) switch, Fabric Composer automatically creates VLAN configuration for VLANs not present on the switch.

 Configure the Border Leaf